 If you would like me collaborate and bring that "Digital Magic" to images, please get in contact with me, also I would love if you would "Like" my Facebook page to follow my work, you can find it here: www.facebook.com/sbretouch

 I get a good amount of friend requests and there are a good amount of friend requests that I have not accepted and do not plan on accepting.
 For me it's not about quantity, but quality.
 Accepting a friend request is not the same as having a vast baseball card collection for me, I am not in a race to have the most "friends" on MM.
-My objective is mainly for future business, that can benefit both parties.
-If you feel that we can benefit each other in doing business, please first send me a message, say hello, introduce yourself and let me know your intent, before sending a friend request.
+My objective is mainly for networking, that can benefit both parties.
+If you feel that we can benefit each other, please first send me a message, say hello, introduce yourself and let me know your intent, before sending a friend request.
 If you follow these simple rules you have a far better chance of seeing yourself on my friends list.